VladStoyanoff/WaveConverter/README.md

 ## Raspberry Pi 3B+

 There are several ways one can set up a Raspberry Pi, but what I will describe here will suffice for Windows 10.
 What you will need is a monitor and a mouse.
+The very first thing you will want to do is install an operating system for the Raspberry Pi.

+You will do that by installing Raspberry Pi Imager for your main computer from here - https://www.raspberrypi.com/software/.
+Follow the instructions from the website, it should be pretty straightforward, but if there's any problem whatsover you can contact raspberry support or email me (in case you're using Windows 10).

+Then upload the OS to the SD card